Fafalilove12github/alx_html_css/README.md

 # alx_html_css Project

-This repository contains a collection of HTML and CSS files for the TechCon 2024 conference website.
+This repository contains a collection of HTML and CSS files for my portfolio website.

 ## Project Structure